lauraandrada/Neighboring-Countries/README.md

 🟣 the neighbour with the largest population,
 🟣 the neighbour with the largest area.

-There is also an option to select a translation in multiple availble languages.
+There is also an option to select a translation in multiple available languages.